a139ae6a0c/Streamify/README.md

 # Streamify
 Spotify Following bot using Selenium.
-Sorry for the messy code.
+Sorry for the messy code (old code created in rush).
 I do not support this project anymore.
 You can create a Pull Request for any updates.

 ## Discord